Seeking financial aid? What you need to know about the FAFSA

-Nearly every U.S. college and university uses one financial aid form.
+Nearly every U.S. college and university uses one financial aid form, known as the FAFSA.
 Here are six key things you need to know before you fill it out.

 What is the FAFSA?